-- What is your FSP number?
+- " What is your FSP number?
 (See comment 1) - " Is this a separate or related body application?
-If a related body, enter the parent FSP number. - " Licence coverage: (See comment 2) If you select 'For this FSP number and related body/s' please tell us the related body's name, FSP number, key contact person and their position, phone number/s and email. - What type of licence are you applying for?
+If a related body, enter the parent FSP number and select the licence type. - " Licence coverage: (See comment 2) If you select 'For this FSP number and related body/s' please tell us the related body's name, FSP number, key contact person and their position, phone number/s and email. - " What type of licence are you applying for?
 (See comment 3)